East–West Schism: Governance

 In Eastern Christendom, the teaching of papal supremacy is said to be based on the pseudo-Isidorian Decretals, documents attributed to early popes but actually forged, probably in the second quarter of the 9th century, with the aim of defending the position of bishops against metropolitans and secular authorities.
 The Orthodox East contests the teaching that Peter was the Patriarch of Rome, a title that the West too does not give him.
-Early sources such as St. Irenaeus can be interpreted as describing Pope Linus as the first bishop of Rome and Pope Cletus the second.
+Early sources, such as St. Irenaeus, can be interpreted as describing Pope Linus as the first bishop of Rome and Pope Cletus as the second.

-The Oxford Dictionary of Popes states: "In the late 2nd or early 3rd cent. the tradition identified Peter as the first bishop of Rome.
+The Oxford Dictionary of Popes states: "In the late 2nd or early 3rd cent[ury] the tradition identified Peter as the first bishop of Rome.
 This was a natural development once the monarchical episcopate, i.e. the government of the local church by a single bishop, as distinct from a group of presbyter-bishops, finally emerged in Rome in the mid-2nd cent.
 The earlier tradition, however, which placed Peter and Paul in a class apart as the pioneers who together established the Roman church and its ministry, was never lost sight of."

-St. Peter was according to tradition bishop of Antioch at one point, and was then succeeded by Evodius and Ignatius.
-The Eastern Orthodox do not hold the primacy of the Pope of Rome over the Eastern church; they teach that the Pope of Rome is the first among equals.
+St. Peter was, according to tradition, bishop of Antioch at one point, and was then succeeded by Evodius and Ignatius.
+The Eastern Orthodox teach that the Pope of Rome is first among equals.
 The first seven Ecumenical Councils were held in the East and called by the Eastern Emperors; the Roman pontiff never presided over any of them.
 (Note: The Orthodox attitude to the papacy is expressed by a 12th-century writer, Nicetas, Archbishop of Nicomedia: